Can a Dietary Supplement Treat a Concussion? No

 The Food and Drug Administration (FDA) is monitoring the marketplace and taking enforcement actions where appropriate, issuing warning letters to firms—the usual first step for dealing with claims that products labeled as dietary supplements are intended for use in the cure, mitigation, treatment, or prevention of disease.
 The agency is also warning consumers to avoid purported dietary supplements marketed with claims to prevent, treat, or cure concussions and other TBIs because the claims are not backed with scientific evidence that the products are safe or effective for such purposes.
 These products are sold on the Internet and at various retail outlets, and marketed to consumers using social media, including Facebook and Twitter.

-One common claim: Using a particular dietary supplement promotes faster healing times after a concussion or other TBI.
+One common but misleading claim: Using a particular dietary supplement promotes faster healing after a concussion or other TBI.

 Even if a particular supplement contains no harmful ingredients, that claim alone can be dangerous, says Gary Coody, FDA's National Health Fraud Coordinator.